michaelg5630/first-repo/README.md

-This is my first repogit
+This is my first repo line
+A lot of steps you have to do